- TVFind out more about...

 The Government must also revisit business rates – the densification of networks from dozens of thousands of towers to hundreds of thousands of small cells will increase these costs to unsustainable levels, jeopardising innovation and investment.

 There is also the challenge of avoiding the creation of a digital divide between urban areas and suburban areas, as materially densifying suburban networks or rolling out high-frequency spectrum bands in these environments would be economically challenging.
 The Government could consider modifying the spectrum auction rules to lower prices and annual fees against 5G coverage obligations, especially along railways and main roads.

 5G can only be rolled out at scale if dark fibre is available with the right capability to reach each mobile tower and each small cell, and at competitive prices – to deliver both 5G speed and low latency.
 Such capability and affordability are not yet available in the UK, so this is a key challenge to solve in the years to come.

-The mass deployment of hundreds of thousands of small cells, as well as a material densification of rural towers, will require the rules and regulations around telecommunication network roll-outs to be relaxed.
+The mass deployment of hundreds of thousands of small cells, as well as a material densification of suburban towers, will require the rules and regulations around telecommunication network roll-outs to be relaxed.
 Significant progress has already been made here thanks to the Government, but further changes will need to be considered.